“A pioneer in rock guitar soloing.”

-Lonnie was born in 1941 in Harrison, Indiana -- some twenty miles west of Cincinnati.
-From family sing-alongs he developed a love of country music, while he absorbed rhythm and blues from the late-night black radio stations and gospel from his local church.
+Mack was born Lonnie McIntosh on July 18, 1941 in Harrison, Indiana, twenty miles west of Cincinnati.
+Growing up in rural Indiana, Mack fell in love with music as a child.
+From family sing-alongs he developed a deep appreciation of country music, while he absorbed rhythm and blues from the late-night R&B radio stations and gospel from his local church.
 Starting off with a few chords that he learned from his mother, Lonnie gradually blended all the sounds he heard around him into his own individual style.
+He named Merle Travis and Robert Ward (of the Ohio Untouchables) as his main guitar influences, and George Jones and Bobby Bland as vocal inspirations.

 In 1963, at the end of another artist's session, Lonnie cut an instrumental version of Chuck Berry's Memphis